omega8cc/boa/docs/FILES-SYMLINK.md

 same name, that stale store is archived aside first (see *Orphan / ghost detection and stale-store archiving*), so the clone never collides with it.

+**Migrate / rename** behaves the same.
+A migrate (used for renaming, e.g. deploy dev/staging to live) deploys from a backup and then, right after the target verify, runs the narrow `autosymlink --force-unshare` for the migrated/renamed site — re-homing its `files`/`private` into its **own** store and repointing the symlinks, and archiving any pre-existing store at the target name aside first.
+The old-name store is left as a normal reported orphan (operator prunes).
+Without this a renamed site would keep plain dirs on the platform partition or a link into the old store.

 ## Disk space and filesystems

 Both local and attached/extra filesystems are supported.
 Before moving or copying